- Author, Ron Ketterling

 As McKinsey & Company reported, digital adoption has taken off at both the organizational and industry levels.
 This is not surprising considering the pandemic forced businesses to quickly accommodate remote employees.
 As a result, the plans businesses had for digital transformation were supercharged as they needed to adopt technology such as cloud software and online project management.

 In the wake of the “Great Resignation,” traditional companies had to compete for qualified talent from a limited pool.
 But a company that is agile focuses on keeping its existing employees.
 The best way to keep employees is to reevaluate the work environment.
-A diverse workplace, flexible workspaces, and a healthy work-life balance are examples of incentives that can be offered.
+Examples of incentives to offer employees are a diverse workplace, flexible workspaces, and a healthy work-life balance.
 An agile business is willing—and able—to modify its work environment, thus allowing it to meet the demands of job seekers and employees pursuing fulfilling difference-making careers.

 ADOPTING NEW TECHNOLOGIES